Observational properties of puffy disks: radiative GRMHD spectra of mildly sub-Eddington accretion: Puffy disks

 \subsection{Numerical setup and conventions}

 We perform GRRMHD simulations of accretion onto a 10\,$M_{\odot}$ Schwarzschild (non-spinning) black hole using \koral,\footnote{\url{https://github.com/achael/koral_lite}} a highly parallelized GRRMHD code \citep{Sadowski2013, Sadowski2014, Sadowski2017}.
 The details of the numerical setup have been described in \citet{Sadowski2016}.
 The radiative part of the simulation setup accounts for the electron scattering which dominates the total opacity in the considered regime, as well as free-free absorption and thermal Comptonization \citep[following][]{Sadowski2015}.
 At this stage frequency-averaged (bolometric) opacities are used, with the aim of capturing the radiation feedback on the disk structure and dynamics.
 We then use the relativistic radiative postprocessing code \texttt{HEROIC} \citep{Zhu2015,Narayan2016} to compute puffy disk spectra and images, solving the complete radiative transfer problem on the converged, time-averaged output of GRRMHD models (gas density, temperature, velocity, and magnetic field maps in the inner part of the simulation volume).
+The simulations were averaged azimuthally over the whole domain, and in time for a period of at least 5000\,$GM/c^3$, corresponding to a converged, quasi-stationary part of the simulation, mostly unaffected by the initial conditions.
 The contributions from the outer, unconverged region of the simulation were masked with an extrapolation procedure \citep{Narayan2017} employed for spherical radii $r > 25\,GM/c^2$. \texttt{HEROIC} solves for the radiation field in both optically thick and optically thin regimes, including the scattering effects.

 We consider three postprocessed GRRMHD simulation runs, parametrizing the mass accretion rate through the black hole event horizon in Eddington units\footnote{The Eddington luminosity is defined as $L_{\rm Edd} = 4 \pi c \, G M m_{\rm H} / \sigma_{\rm T} = 1.26 \,\times\, 10^{38}\,(M/M_{\odot})$ erg/s, where $G$ is the gravitational constant, $c$ is the speed of light, $M$ is the mass of the gravitating body, $m_{\rm H}$ and $M_{\odot}$ are the hydrogen atom and solar mass, respectively, and $\sigma_{\rm T}$ is the Thompson cross-section.} with $\dot{m}=0.6, 0.9, 1.5$ \citep{Sadowski2016, Lancova2019}.
 We take